MichaelFlops/poliwat/content/post/pbjmaster_1.md

 *organize sound library, start building sample kits for poliwat*

 1134 am
 working but UpDATE, Poliwat last night officailly became a squad.
 My roommate and most recent BFF Stefan told me he's down to join.
+Ironically I type this on your laptop dude, thanks a bunch for letting me borrow it the past couple days!

+12 58 pm not very productive right now had to run to the bank to take care of an emergency

+I called peter 3 times yesterday and 1 time today so far, no calls back

+friday 154 pm

+leaving work early to pack, return laptop adn head to san mateo to see jack - stefan and I will travel together so it's gonna be real fun!!!